 At the time, it would make sense to have all three pages, but today, Google is far smarter.
 This means, among other things, that we would like to gather our pages to fewer, but better pages, rather than many mediocre pages.

-If you’ve never heard of keyword cannibalization before, this first step is cleaning up.
+If you’ve never heard of keyword cannibalization in SEO before, this first step is cleaning up.
 Crawl your site with a tool like Screaming Frog and get an overview of all of your pages, and then you will get an impression of how much they recall each other.

 Merging pages vs canonical